DimalChathuranga/Project2/README.md

-This is Moblie player apllication
+This is Moblie player apllication develop using android studio,language is kotlin